librecap/librecap/README.md

 <div class="librecap"></div>
 ```

 That's it!
-The default configuration works out of the box using your self hosted "gateway" server.
+The default configuration works out of the box using your own server implementation that can be found [here](https://github.com/librecap/librecap-server).

 ## 📋 Table of Contents